 So what do I mean by simple info?

 Well in terms of nutrition I mean to eat protein, veggies and drink water.
 Water is really obvious and easy to identify.
-And any five year old can pick veggies out of your grocery bag and separate them from the rest of the non-veggies in your shopping.
+And any five year old can pick veggies out of your grocery bag and separate them from the rest of the non-veggies in your shopping, read this article and get the nutritional value of food that are healthy to consume.
 And while some people may get tripped on what constitutes a protein this can be described as

 * anything that had a mother (so think fish, seafood, beef, pork, chicken, turkey, wild-game etc)